 We are going to look in particular at how you can take proper care of your sight, hearing, taste, smell and touch senses.

 Most people will find that their eyesight deteriorates over time, although the rate of that deterioration is something that can vary quite a lot from person to person.
 It can be a shocking and even upsetting things when you first notice that you’re starting to lose your eyesight a little, and there sooner that you get in there and do something about it, the less damage you will cause overall.
+Low vision, which is a health condition caused by eye disease refers to a range of sight loss, which includes blind spots, poor night vision, and an almost complete loss of eyesight.
+Dr Tint cataract surgery could help you to restore your vision, so it’s worth speaking to an expert about this.

 Even before you notice any worsening, you should take care to look after your eyes.
 If you work at a job where you have to look at a computer screen all day, you can help to reduce the damage by making a point of looking away from the screen at regular intervals.
 These breaks really do make all the difference, so make sure that you are doing that as much as you can.